-If you are not certain that you want a soft rifle case, you might want to check our general ar-15 case article instead which reviews and compares both soft and hard cases for ar-15.
+If you are not certain that you want a soft rifle case, you might want to check our general AR-15 case review article instead which reviews and compares both soft and hard cases for AR-15.

 Every gun needs some sort of case.

 The purpose of a gun case is to protect the firearm from physical damage, keep it safe from the rain or moisture, keep it out of the hands of thieves, and to make it easy to carry.